meeehdi-dev/bropilot.nvim/README.md

 - [x] fix: accepting line resets suggestion
 - [x] fix: remove additional newlines at end of suggestion
 - [x] fix: sometimes the suggestion is not cancelled even tho inserted text doesn't match
+- [ ] improve init
+- [ ] rewrite async handling and use callbacks to avoid timing problems
+- [ ] rejoin model & tag
 - [ ] fix: partial accept + newline => doesn't clear suggestion
-- [ ] fix: sometimes the pid is already killed => TODO: improve all async processes handling
+- [ ] fix: sometimes the pid is already killed
+- [ ] fix: notify non existent model
 - [x] some lua callbacks in async process, need to use scheduler (async util function)
 - [x] wait for model to be ready before trying to suggest (does ollama api provide that info? -> using preload)
 - [ ] check that suggestion is created after model finishes preload